Update - Oct. 10, 2020

 - The library and computer lab will also be open at EWCHEC Hutto.

-- A computer lab at EWCHEC Taylor campus will be open.
+- A computer lab at EWCHEC-Taylor will be open.

 If you have a computer but need Internet access, there are several parking lots on campus that have good Wi-Fi service.
 Students are welcome to park in these lots to access Wi-Fi.